 Painting in Humidity: Air and Surfaces

 If you delayed painting your house due to humidity, you might never finish your project.
 No place is ever not humid.
 Even an arid city such as Phoenix, Arizona, at the height of summer will carry some degree of humidity in the air.
 This question becomes more important for anyone who lives in a damp climate since a moist surface is one of the main causes of failed paint.
-In fact, fully wet wood siding requires several sunny and/or windy days to dry properly before painting, according to Mark Knaebe, a chemist at the USDA Forest Products Laboratory.
+Fully wet wood siding requires several sunny and/or windy days to dry properly before painting, according to Mark Knaebe, a chemist at the USDA Forest Products Laboratory.
 During rain, dew, or other high-moisture conditions, the main issue is not the dampness of the air but how this dampness translates to the surface you intend to paint.

 Humidity Affects Solvent Drying Times